-- EARNCon 2022 Cleveland: Struggles for Worker Power, Past and Present — Wednesday, September 28 from 5:00 – 7:00 pm — During this plenary, speakers will welcome EARN groups to the conference and set the stage for what is to come.
-Panelists will discuss the history of the labor movement in Cleveland and draw parallels between unionization campaigns in Ohio and the rest of the country.
+- EARNCon 2022 Cleveland: Struggles for Worker Power, Past and Present — Wednesday, September 28 from 5:00 – 7:00 pm — During this plenary, speakers welcomed EARN groups to the conference and set the stage for what was to come in the following year.
+Panelists discussed the history of the labor movement in Cleveland and drew parallels between unionization campaigns in Ohio and the rest of the country.

-- Voices from the frontlines of new union organizing: Worker power, state policy, and racial, gender, and economic justice — Thursday, September 29 from 8:00 – 9:30 am — This plenary will Highlight recent/ongoing examples of union organizing in public sector workplaces in states with a range of strong or weak public sector bargaining laws in place, while illustrating opportunities to expand state/local policies that advance worker power.
+- Voices from the frontlines of new union organizing: Worker power, state policy, and racial, gender, and economic justice — Thursday, September 29 from 8:00 – 9:30 am — This plenary highlighted recent and ongoing examples of union organizing in public sector workplaces in states with a range of strong or weak public sector bargaining laws in place, while illustrating opportunities to expand state and local policies that advance worker power.

-- Reproductive rights, economic justice, and racial justice – Thursday, September 29 from 1:45 – 3:00 PM —Experts and advocates will discuss how income security and worker justice are deeply connected in the fight for abortion access, and exploring how economic justice advocates have fought against attacks on reproductive rights in the states.
+- Reproductive rights, economic justice, and racial justice – Thursday, September 29 from 1:45 – 3:00 PM —Experts and advocates discussed how income security and worker justice are deeply connected in the fight for abortion access, and explored how economic justice advocates have fought against attacks on reproductive rights in the states.

 - The care economy – Friday, September 30 from 11:15 – 12:30 PM — A session on what states can do to build care infrastructure, including a discussion of the equitable implementation of remaining relief dollars, narrative change to position childcare and elder care as public goods, and long-term base-building with a growing care movement centering racial and gender justice.